kebris-c/Mini-RTOS/README.md

 ## Project Overview

-The goal of MiniRTOS is to implement a **cooperative round-robin scheduler** in a small-scale RTOS environment.
+The goal of Mini-RTOS is to implement a **cooperative round-robin scheduler** in a small-scale RTOS environment.
 The project emphasizes:

 - **Task management:** Creating, switching, and scheduling multiple tasks.
 - **Cooperative scheduling:** Tasks voluntarily yield control to allow multitasking.